fastrgv/Reliquarium/README.md

 ## Setup and Running Reliquarium:

-Windows users see also "windows-setup.txt".
+Windows users should read "windows-setup.txt".
 Mac users see "osx-setup.txt".

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.
 On OSX, you can use Keka.